 1. What if I want to keep my own outside therapist?

-DBT clients may choose to enroll in our DBT Groups Program and see an outside therapist - though they would then be opting OUT of Gold Standard DBT and Phone Coaching.
-We require that the outside therapist fill out and return our Referral Form.
-Clients must continue with 1:1 therapy while participating in groups; Parents and Affected Others are an exception to this policy.
+You may choose to enroll in a DBT Eastside group and see an outside therapist - though this means you are opting out of Gold Standard DBT and Phone Coaching.
+We require that your outside therapist fill out and return our Referral Form.
+All clients must continue with 1:1 therapy while participating in group; Parents / Affected Others are an exception to this policy.

-2. Can I get the Gold Standard Phone Coaching if I don’t see a DBT Eastside therapist?
+4. Can I get the Gold Standard phone coaching if I don’t see a DBT Eastside therapist?

-Unfortunately, no. Clients, Parents and Affected Others may get Phone Coaching only if they are working with or formally consulting 1:1 with a DBT Eastside therapist and attending Group Sessions.
+Unfortunately, no. Clients, Parents / Affected Others may get phone coaching only if they are working with or formally consulting 1:1 with a DBT Eastside therapist and attending a DBT Eastside group.

-3. What support do you provide for Parents and Affected Others?
+5. What support do you provide for Parents / Affected Others?

 At DBT Eastside we recognize that Parents and Affected Others come in to our program with needs themselves, including how best to support their loved ones.
-Through our Parent / Affected Others Groups they have the opportunity to learn DBT skills and ask questions specific to their family’s needs – along with other families going through the same thing.
+Through our Parent / Affected Others DBT Skills Groups they have the opportunity to learn DBT skills and ask questions specific to their family’s needs – along with other families going through the same thing.
 In addition, Parents / Affected Others may reach out to their group leaders, who will refer them to a DBT Eastside therapist for 1:1 coaching.